-If you’re running a business in 2021, your building needs to be connected to the internet, too.
-Network setup fees can be expensive, but you have two options: you can hire an affordable IT support company or, yes, you can do it yourself!
+If you’re running a business , your building needs to be connected to the internet, too.
+Network setup fees can be expensive, but you have two options: you can hire an affordable IT support company in Los Angeles or, yes, you can do it yourself!

 Read on to learn the basics of network installation and how you can get the right network for you.

 When you get ready to install a network, the first thing you need to do is decide which sort of network you want to use.
 There are three basic network types: wired, wifi, and hybrid.

 As the name suggests, a wired network uses a physical connection to access the internet.
 These networks tend to be somewhat faster and more secure than the other two network types.

 Wi-Fi networks are the wireless models we’re all familiar with.
 We use them to connect to the internet on mobile devices, and many of us use them at home.

 These networks are more convenient to use, since you don’t have to physically plug in a device, and they can be cheaper upfront.